Proto-Germanic language

 Map of the pre-Roman Iron Age in Northern Europe showing cultures associated with Proto-Germanic, c.
 500 BC.
 The area of the preceding Nordic Bronze Age in Scandinavia is shown in red; magenta areas towards the south represent the Jastorf culture of the North German Plain.

 Proto-Germanic (abbreviated PGmc; also called Common Germanic) is the reconstructed common ancestor of the Germanic languages.

-A defining feature of Proto-Germanic is the completion of the process described by Grimm's law, a set of sound changes that occurred between its status as a dialect of Proto-Indo-European and its gradual divergence into a separate language.
-The end of the Common Germanic period is reached with the beginning of the Migration Period in the fourth century AD.
+A defining feature of Proto-Germanic is the completion of the process described by Grimm's law (also known as the First Germanic Sound Shift), a set of sound changes that occurred during its gradual divergence from Proto-Indo-European.

 The Proto-Germanic language is not directly attested and has been reconstructed using the comparative method with other more archaic and earlier attested Indo-European languages, (Note: One third of the vocabulary of the Germanic languages is of non-Indo-European origin.) extremely early Germanic loanwords in Baltic and Finnish languages (for example, Finnish kuningas 'king'), early runic inscriptions (specifically the Vimose inscriptions in Denmark, dated to the 2nd century CE), and in Roman Empire era transcriptions of individual words (notably in Tacitus's Germania, c.
-AD 90 (Note: This includes common nouns such as framea "Migration Period spear", mythological characters such as Mannus and tribal names such as Ingaevones.)).
-The non-runic Negau helmet inscription, dated to the 2nd century BCE, has also been argued by some to represent the earliest attestation of Grimm's law (also known as the First Germanic Sound Shift).
+AD 90 (Note: This includes common nouns such as framea (a type of spear), mythological characters such as Mannus and tribal names such as Ingaevones.)).
+The non-runic Negau helmet inscription, dated to the 2nd century BCE, has also been argued by some to represent the earliest attestation of Grimm's law.